elementor/elementor/readme.txt

 **Will Elementor work with RTL or other languages?**

 Yeah!
 Elementor enables to seamlessly build RTL pages as well as other translated pages in any language.
+You can read more about translation and localization here: https://go.elementor.com/translate/

 == Screenshots ==